TheRealAnonymous008/quartz/content/details/engineering/systems/Systems and Models.md

 	* The conceptual model is a [[Complex Systems|complex system]].
 Higher level concepts are composed of interrelated lower level concepts.
 Lower level concepts can be a part of multiple higher level concepts.
 	* The dynamics of this conceptual model is encompassed with a complex network between concepts -- both in the same level as well as higher and lower levels of organization.

+* The ability to form time-lagged linkages, that is to "causally link" or correlate two events, is a foundation for the emergence of "imagination".
 # Systems as Models
 * Systems are [[The Psychopathology of Everyday Things|conceptual models]] for the world around us.
 They usually have a strong congruence with the world.
 However, they often fall short of [[False Priors|representing]] the world fully
 	* Systems fool us by presenting themselves as a series of events.